 - We look for the representation of people of color in supervisory and other leadership positions.

 - We look for agencies where the staff composition reflects the client base and community served and where there are opportunities for people from the community or former clients to work in the agency.

 - We also consider the overall number of staff at an organization, the turnover rate and the number of people that will work alongside the Volunteer at the particular site.

 - We look at the composition of an organization’s board and management staff and put emphasis on placements that are representative of the population served and have people of color in leadership.

 - We also look for agencies that give voice to the communities they serve in decision-making.

 Volunteers make it possible for their organizations to accomplish more with less.
-However, a successful application will demonstrate an agency’s ability to pay for the volunteer’s living expenses, health insurance costs, and fees required by Lutheran Volunteer Corps.
+However, a successful application will demonstrate an agency’s ability to afford the placement fees required by Lutheran Volunteer Corps.

 - Can demonstrate the financial need for a stipended Volunteer and financial capacity to pay a Volunteer.

 - Show that their salary and benefits for the highest paid, full-time employee are not more than four times the lowest paid, full-time employee.